dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/medications-viewer/_index.md

 ### Activity Buttons

-There are activity buttons to "Save Layout" or expand the Medications viewing pane.
-Users can expand the width of the Medications pane to view more available columns by clicking on the arrow in the top right corner of the pane.
-This pane also provides columns that can be sorted or filtered based on the user's need.
+There are activity buttons to "Save Layout" or expand the Medications viewer.
+Users can expand the width of the Medications viewer to view more available columns by clicking on the arrow in the top right corner of the viewer.
+This viewer also provides columns that can be sorted or filtered based on the user's need.
 The columns include the medication Group, Category, Medication name, Dosage, Route, Rx#, Start Date/Time, and End Date/Time.

 ![Medications Activity Buttons](2025-02-19_Medications1.png)